People are always full of questions regarding Aspen Academy—and charter schools in general. We answer as many of those as we can here.

 We are located at 14825 Zinran Avenue, Savage, MN 55378.

 Take Hwy 13 to 150th Street, go north on 150th to Zinran.
 Turn left on Zinran.
-Turn right into the parking lot for the karate school and you’ll see Aspen Academy at the back.
+Take the first right into the parking lot and you’ll see the entrance to Aspen Academy ahead.

-Aspen students wear a uniform of khaki pants and a hunter green or white polo (long or short sleeved) or a turtle neck also in hunter green or white.
+Aspen students wear a uniform of khaki pants and a evergreen or white polo (long or short sleeved) or a turtle neck also in evergreen or white.
 Middle schools students may add black pants and gray shirts to the uniform choices.
 Please visit our Parent page for more detailed information.